qgis/QGIS-Documentation/source/docs/training_manual/introduction/overview.rst

 |basic| The Locator Bar
 ...............................................................................

-The Locator bar is a new feature of QGIS 3.
 Within this bar you can access to almost all the objects of QGIS: layers, layer features, algorithms, spatial bookmarks, etc. Check all the different options in the :ref:`locator_options` section of the QGIS User Manual.

 .. tip:: with the shortcut :kbd:`Ctrl+K` you can easily access the bar.